Background and activities

 Managing director at the Centre for Elite Sports Research.

-I am additionally head of research and development at the Norwegian Olympic Sports Center, Region Mid-Norway and thereby work on a daily basis with coaches and athletes and to optimize the interaction between research and “best practice”.
+I am additionally head of research and development at the Norwegian Olympic Sports Center (Olympiatoppen), and thereby work on a daily basis with experts, coaches and athletes and to optimize the interaction between research and “best practice”.